 Since 1998, more than 250 students have been admitted to this highly competitive scholarship program.
 Eighty-five percent of C.U.R.E. graduates have taught for at least two years in high-need schools throughout the state, and a majority have continued their tenure as teacher leaders or administrators.

-Consider the words of Tameka Stephenson, a 2007 C.U.R.E. graduate, who is teaching in a high-poverty school in New York City.
+Our graduates are making an impact where it is needed the most.
+Tameka Stephenson, a 2007 C.U.R.E. graduate, is teaching in a high-poverty school in New York City.
 Tameka recently remarked during a follow-up visit, “I love what I’m doing, even though it can be stressful at times.
-It’s the little things, like when they say ‘I love my teacher’ — which a student had mentioned in class that day — that make it so worthwhile.
-I teach at the school I went to, around the corner from where my grandmother still lives.
-I still can’t believe it worked out this way.”
+It’s the little things that make it so worthwhile.
+I teach at the school I went to, around the corner from where my grandmother still lives.”